Skip to main content

 Use a dedicated analyzer service

-You can use a dedicated deployment for the 4002 analyzer, which detects unwanted behavior in user interactions with LLMs.
-This allows the main Prompt Guard service (included in AI Guard Edge) to forward part of its processing to a separate deployment, enabling parallel execution on dedicated CPU or GPU resources and improving response times under load.
+AI Guard's Malicious Prompt detector uses the Prompt Guard service.
+You can run certain Prompt Guard analyzers - 4002, 4003, and 5001 - as dedicated deployments to offload part of the service processing.
+These analyzers detect unwanted or nonconforming behavior in user interactions with LLMs.
+Offloading allows the main service to forward processing to separate containers, enabling parallel execution on dedicated GPU or CPU resources and improving response times under load.

 note